 Please see the requirements listed under Day Students.
-These apply to evening students not working in child care.

 Non-matriculated students taking early childhood classes must complete all appropriate paperwork.
 Students not working in child care must follow steps 2-6 under the Day Students section above.
 Students who are working in child care must follow the guidelines listed under Evening Students Working Full-time in Child Care.

 Lab Hours - 100% on-line students living in the Concord, NH area may carry out lab hours at the CFDC.
 Please follow guidelines 2 - 6 under Day Students as well.
 100% on-line students must have access to a digital camera and a video-capturing device to complete homework assignments.

 100% on-line students working full time in child care should follow the guidelines under Evening Students Working Full-Time in Child Care.

 100% on-line students not working full time in child care and living at a distance from the NHTI campus which prohibits coming to the CFDC will need to find a child care setting in which to carry out lab hours and practicum.
 The child care center must be licensed (preferably NAEYC accredited) and have been in operation for at least 3 years.
 Then follow guidelines 2 - 5 under Evening Students Working Full-Time in Child Care (excluding the full-time status if not applicable).

 Out-of-state students who are taking classes 100% on-line will need to complete their state’s fingerprinting and background check, complete their state’s child health care form, and complete any other paperwork that is required by child care licensing in their state.

 The CFS department cannot award a degree unless faculty have seen you working effectively with young children in practicum.
 Thus, 100% on-line students will be video-taping themselves in action with young children during practicum to share with their practicum teachers on-line.

 Please check out the on-line learning information to see if you are a good candidate for an on-line class.